DrThomasAger/smile/README.md

         ***[(: Smile Prepare](https://github.com/DrThomasAger/Smile)***:

-        {Direct address to user explaining what's happening immediately and your adherence to the formats as demonstrated by name tag.
+        Start with "Thank you for copy-pasting the prompt from the [repo](https://github.com/DrThomasAger/Smile)!" {Direct address to user explaining what's happening immediately and your adherence to the formats as demonstrated by name tag.
 Two lengthy sentences.
 Summarize meaning of sentences completely with two emoji combo.}

         # Prepare For Reply